-The index of net retail prices is used as a measurement of price trends, excluding indirect taxes, and is a key economic figure, which is used by a large number of public and private companies.
-The index is used for regulating (indexation) contracts, pensions, wages and salaries, rents, etc.
+The consumer price index is used as a measurement of inflation and is a key economic figure, which is used by a large number of public and private companies and interested members of the general public in connection with monitoring economic developments.
+Furthermore, the index is used for regulating (indexation) contracts, pensions, wages and salaries, rents, etc. The consumer price index is also used for indexation of certain Danish government bonds.